tsepez/clippy/README.md

 The capital of France is **Paris**.

+# ask is the default of clippy command so it's ok to just skip ask
-$ clippy ask "Give me the commandline to list all the files in folder projects/ recursively.
-The command should show list the file names only and noth ing else"
+$ clippy "Give me the commandline to list all the files in folder projects/ recursively.
+The command should show list the file names only and nothing else"
 Sending prompt to model 'gemini-2.5-pro-exp-03-25'...

 AI Response: